omoskovko/GoogleCalculator/README.md

 set ChromeDriver=C:\ChromeDriver\chromedriver.exe
 ```

-Project can be executed inside GoogleCalculator folder in different ways.
+Project can be executed in different ways.
 For example:
 ```
 #One way
 python -m unittest -q sample.PyGoogleCalc